chriswailes/RLTK/README.md

 ### Shortcuts

 RLTK provides several shortcuts for common grammar constructs.
 Right now these shortcuts include the {RLTK::Parser.empty_list} and {RLTK::Parser.nonempty_list} methods.
-An empty list is a list that may contain 0, 1, or more elements, with a given token seperating each element.
+An empty list is a list that may contain 0, 1, or more elements, with an optional token or tokens seperating each element.
 A non-empty list contains **at least** 1 element.
+An empty list with only a single list element and an empty separator is equivelent to the Kleene star.
+Simillarly, a nonempty list with only a single list element and an empty separator is equivelent to the Kleene plus.

 This example shows how these shortcuts may be used to define a list of integers separated by a `:COMMA` token: